The First Purge

-The First Purge is a 2018 American dystopian action horror film directed by Gerard McMurray and starring Y'lan Noel, Lex Scott Davis, Joivan Wade, and Steve Harris.
-Written and co-executive produced by James DeMonaco, it is the first film of The Purge series not to be directed by him.
+The First Purge is a 2018 American dystopian action horror film serving as a prequel to the The Purge film series and the fourth installment overall.
+Written by James DeMonaco, and directed by Gerard McMurray, it is the first film in the franchise not to be directed by the former.
+It stars Y'lan Noel, Lex Scott Davis, Joivan Wade, and Steve Harris.

-It is the fourth installment in the Purge franchise.
-The film is a prequel depicting the origins of the annual "Purge", a 12-hour span once a year in which all crime in America, including murder, rape and arson, is legal; it originates as an experiment confined to Staten Island with the promise that those who stay on the island for its duration will be paid a large sum of money, but a new political party, the New Founding Fathers, is determined to get the results they want by any means necessary.
+The film depicts the origins of the annual "Purge": a 12-hour period in which all crime in America is decriminalized as a means to reduce crime for the rest of the year.
+The event originates as an experiment conceived by a political party called the New Founding Fathers of America and confined to Staten Island with the promise that those who stay on the island for its duration will be paid a large sum of money, but the NFFA are determined to get the results they want by any means necessary.

 The First Purge was released on July 4, 2018, by Universal Pictures.
-It has grossed over $137 million worldwide, becoming the highest-grossing entry in the franchise, but received mixed reviews from critics like its predecessors.
+It grossed over $137 million worldwide, becoming the highest-grossing entry in the franchise, but received mixed reviews from critics like its predecessors.
 The fifth installment, The Forever Purge, was released on July 2, 2021.

 Plot

-In an alternate 2014, rising unemployment, lack of jobs, rising inflation and a housing crisis leads to the New Founding Fathers of America (NFFA), led by U.S. president Bracken, to replace the Democrats and Republicans as the most powerful political party in the United States.
-A crazed drug addict named Skeletor discusses his dark thoughts, including his desire to "purge" and unleash his hatred on other people.
-An NFFA employee tells Skeletor that he can very soon.

-Two years later, in 2016, NFFA chief of staff Arlo Sabian and sociologist Dr. May Updale announce an experiment to take place on Staten Island where for 12 hours, citizens will be allowed to purge and release their inhibitions in any way they choose, including murder.
-The NFFA offers residents $5,000 to stay during the experiment, with additional compensation if they join the purge and survive.
-They also outfit the participants with contact lens cameras so that they can monitor all activity and put tracking devices in them so they will know if they try to leave the island.
+In 2014, rising unemployment, rising inflation, and a housing crisis led to the New Founding Fathers of America (NFFA) becoming the most powerful political party in the United States, with NFFA candidate Bracken being elected president in 2016.
+Later that year, NFFA chief of staff Arlo Sabian and sociologist Dr. May Updale announce an experiment to take place on Staten Island: for 12 hours, citizens will be allowed to release their inhibitions in any way they choose, including murder.
+Meanwhile, crazed drug addict Skeletor talks about his desires to "purge" and unleash his hatred of others with an NFFA employee.
+The NFFA offers residents $5,000 to stay on Staten Island during the experiment, with additional compensation if they join the Purge and survive.
+They also outfit the participants with contact lens cameras to monitor all activity and put tracking devices in them to know if they try to leave the island.